-For years, I always thought I had to go to Little Saigon to score fresh-pressed, Vietnamese-style sugar cane juice, or so I thought.
-A petite woman named Huong has run Quang An Duong Chinese Herb Store Rosemead’s Vikon Center for the past 11 years.
-She presides over shelves that resemble a library’s card catalog, with each drawer designated for a different spice, each designed to cure a different ailment or provide a boost.
+For years, I always thought I had to go to Little Saigon to score fresh-pressed, Vietnamese-style sugar cane juice.
+A petite woman named Huong has run Quang An Duong Chinese Herb Store in Rosemead’s Vikon Center since 2005.
+She presides over shelves that resemble a library’s card catalog.
+Each drawer holds a different spice.
+Each spice supposedly cures a different ailment or provides a boost.
 You’ll also find bags of fungi and boxes of various teas and tonics.
 When she’s not working as an Eastern pharmacist, Huong makes Sugar Cane Juice, known in Vietnamese as nuoc mia.

 Leave a Comment